Mistweaver Monk Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Mastery: Gust of Mists

-Your Mastery: Gust of Mists causes each of your
+Your Mastery: Gust of Mists causes all of your direct healing spells to also heal

 have).
-The primary target mention refers to the fact that only the
+The primary target mentioned refers to the fact that only the

-player you cast Vivify on is healed by the Mastery, and only the first heal of
+player you directly cast Vivify on is healed by your Mastery and only the first heal of

-Renewing Mist (on the initial target) triggers a heal.
+Renewing Mist (on the initial target) triggers a Mastery proc.
 The exception to this is

 Revival will proc Gust of Mists on everyone it hits.